Pyeskyhigh/DACP/README.md

 breakdown of ordering options:

 * by Exchange (default) <br />
-Exchanges can either be ordered by alphabetical order or size of the holding(in USD)
+Exchanges can either be ordered by alphabetical order or size of the holding (in USD).

 * by Asset <br />
-Assets are can be ordered by either alphabetical order or size of the holding(in USD)
+Assets are can be ordered by either alphabetical order or size of the holding (in USD).

 * by Transactions <br />
-Transactions can be ordered by either chronological order or by size(in USD)
+Transactions can be ordered by either chronological order or by size (in USD).

 ## License